 Factors that Make a Property Uninhabitable

-A property can be deemed as a home unfit for habitation for various reasons, such as:
+A home can be treated as unfit for habitation for a number of reasons, including:

 Derelict vs. Uninhabitable Properties